 This mirror is big!
 (12″ diameter mirrored surface, 14″ external).
 So even with the 5x magnification you can see as much of your face as you need.
-And on the reverse side is a plain 1x mirror perfect for fixing your hair or giving a head and shoulders overview.
+And on the reverse side is a plain 1x magnification mirror perfect for fixing your hair or giving a head and shoulders overview.

 At 8 lbs and with an 11″ extending arm it needs to be securely fixed to a stud behind the wall.

 There’s nothing ungainly about it though.
 This is an elegant glamorous piece that will bring that luxury hotel feel to your home.

 OK, I need higher power

 We’re skipping over the 7-8x mirrors – in the real world you won’t see much difference from 5x.
 If you need more, then 10-12x is the way to go.
 (P.S.
 A 10x magnifier mirror is often found in small compact mirrors – check out my reviews).
 This is the best magnification mirror for tweezing, even if your vision is good.

-This is my “Editor’s Choice”.
+This is my “Editor’s Choice” best magnifying lighted mirror.
 12X magnification is perfect for middle-aged women, and should serve you for years even allowing for further deterioration in your vision.
 The mirror glass is high quality giving a flawless reflection.
 [Although sadly the face that’s being reflected is far from flawless.
 If this is the first time you’ve looked at yourself in high magnification then I’m afraid you’re in for a bit of a shock.]

-The LED lighting is excellent – cool and bright – exactly as required for makeup.
+The LED lighting is excellent – cool and bright like sunlight – exactly as required for makeup.
 Power is via a plug-in adapter (although I suspect your handyman could easily hardwire this).
 There’s a neat “smart touch” dimmer to alter the brightness levels which works by touching the base.
-This is pretty sensitive so avoid placing brushes etc next to it, otherwise you’ll inadvertently adjust the level as you reach for them.
+This is pretty sensitive so avoid placing brushes etc next to it, otherwise you’ll inadvertently adjust the settings as you reach for them.